NextronSystems/nextron-helper-scripts/thor-seed/README.md

     └── upx.exe.sig
 ```

-Importan: The listing above does not include the license file, which is obviously also required.
+Important: The listing above does not include the license file, which is obviously also required.

 ## Microsoft Defender ATP